CSharp-Truckstop-Restroom-Hero/DownloadRedditImages/README.md

 ### Run the app

-Pass Reddit usernames as arguments to the executable.
+Pass 1 or more Reddit usernames as arguments to the executable, separated by spaces.
 In this example, I use [this user](https://www.reddit.com/user/dmishin/):

 ```
 DownloadRedditImages.exe dmishin
 ```

-It will log a bunch a bunch as it downloads images.
+It will log as it downloads images.

 If you run the app again, it will intelligently skip re-downloading images that were already downloaded, and only download new images since the last run.